xdevplatform/spaces-reach/README.md

 Spaces Reach is a template app to show you how to get started with the Spaces endpoints to create experiences to measure the performance of your Spaces.

-This app uses the new [https://developer.twitter.com/en/docs/twitter-api/spaces/overview](Spaces endpoints) to get details about a Space, such as title and participants.
+This app uses the new [Spaces endpoints](https://developer.twitter.com/en/docs/twitter-api/spaces/overview) to get details about a Space, such as title and participants.
 It periodically checks the status of the Space to compute its duration, and to plot a chart of how many people are listening and speaking over time.

 ## How to make this code work for you